-The 2013 AERA annual conference is upon us, and HERI is excited to announce that 20 papers at the conference will present findings from analyses of CIRP data.
-Nine of these studies are being presented by HERI staff members or affiliated scholars; the remaining 11 studies have been conducted by researchers who were granted access to data through HERI’s data access process.
+The 2014 AERA annual conference has begun, and HERI is excited to announce that 12 papers at the conference will present findings from analyses of CIRP data.
+Five of these studies are being presented by HERI staff members or affiliated scholars; the remaining seven studies have been conducted by researchers who were granted access to data through HERI’s data access process.

 A few of the highlights include: